Windows Security From The Ground Up

 I currently have a change request pending with them about excluding browser traffic history specifics for privacy reasons.

-The paid version of GlassWire ($50 one-time) includes webcam and microphone alerts if they're turned on.
+The paid version of GlassWire ($50 one-time) includes alerts if webcam and microphone are turned on.

 Section P: Piracy